Cubana de Aviación Flight 1216: Cause

-The accident was investigated by the Accident Investigation Section (Sección de Investigación de Accidentes) of Guatemala's General Directorate of Civil Aeronautics (Dirección General de Aeronáutica Civil).
+The accident was investigated by the Accident Investigation Section (Sección de Investigación de Accidentes) of Guatemala's Directorate General of Civil Aeronautics (Dirección General de Aeronáutica Civil).
 The investigation found that the aircraft touched down too far along the wet runway with insufficient deceleration, and that the crew had failed to initiate a go-around.
-The spoilers was found in the down and locked position, while the flight data recorder (FDR) showed them deployed.
+The spoilers were found in the down and locked position, while the flight data recorder (FDR) showed them deployed.
 The handle for the spoilers in the cockpit was found in an undefined position.
 The reason for this discrepancy was not determined by the accident investigation.